-When used as first-line treatment in recently diagnosed patients who have not been previously treated with methotrexate, Idacio should be given in combination with methotrexate.
-Idacio can be given as monotherapy in case of intolerance to methotrexate or when treatment with methotrexate is contraindicated.
+When used as first-line treatment in recently diagnosed patients who have not been previously treated with MTX, Idacio should be given in combination with MTX.
+Idacio can be given as monotherapy in case of intolerance to MTX or when treatment with MTX is contraindicated.